NannyML/nannyml/docs/tutorials/detecting_data_drift/drift_detection_for_model_targets.rst

 NannyML uses :class:`~nannyml.drift.target.target_distribution.calculator.TargetDistributionCalculator`
 in order to monitor drift in :term:`Target` distribution.
-It can calculate the mean occurance of positive events for binary classification problems.
+It can calculate the mean occurrence of positive events for binary classification problems.
 It can also  calculates the chi-squared statistic, from the 2 sample Chi Squared test, of the target values for each chunk which is available for both binary and multiclass classification problems.